sajalbaral/odin-recipes/README.md

 A basic recipe website using html for the odin project.

-This project will help me demonstrate the follow HTML skills:
+This project will help me demonstrate the follow HTML and terminal skills:
 1. Use of proper HTML tags
 2. Creating multiple relative links
 3. Creating a list (ordered or unordered)